Pharmacies (Apotik) and Obtaining Medications in Indonesia

 We trust this information will assist you in making correct choices regarding your health and welfare.
 However, it is not intended to be a substitute for personalized advice from your medical advisor.

-Our thanks to International SOS for their assistance in preparing this article.
+Our thanks to International SOS for their assistance in preparing and updating this article.